 After lunch drives for about 30 minutes to the base camp of Tango Monastery and hikes up to the monastery.
-The walk up to the Monastery is through the forest filled with Rhododendron flower trees which will be full bloom during April month.
+The walk up to the Monastery is through the forest filled with Rhododendron flower trees which will be in full bloom during April month.
 Tango monastery is the center for higher studies for monks.
 The view from Tango Monastery is breathtakingly beautiful.
 You will experience complete peace and serenity in this area.
 After visiting the monastery, walk back to the road and then drive back to Thimphu.

 After breakfast go to Tendreal Thang (festival ground ) to witness the most spectacular last day of Thimphu Tsechu with religious dance performances mixed with folk dance and dance of Bhutanese warriors.
 People from all walks of life gather at the festival in their finest dresses and ornaments.

 After the festival, visit the following:

 Traditional Bhutanese paper making factory: the handmade paper making in Bhutan stemmed from the age-old tradition originated in the 8th century of Bhutanese history.
 The handmade paper constitutes a valuable National heritage of Bhutanese cultural identity and preserved through all the ages.
-The tradition paper is recognized and help held high esteem both in-home and outside world.
+The traditional paper is recognized and helps held high esteem both in-home and outside world.
 Jungshi paper factory was established in November 1990 as an undertaking of the Royal Government of Bhutan.
 The unit now boasts as a major and dealer in handmade paper and its products.

 Takin Preserve, which houses the national animal the Takin that is only found in Bhutan.
 This is an extremely rare member of the goat family.
-Found in herds in the very high altitudes (13, 125ft and over).
+Found in herds in very high altitudes (13, 125ft and over).
 They live on a diet of grass and bamboo.
 It can weigh as much as 550 pounds.

 Changankha Lhakhang (temple): This temple is situated at top of a small hound overlooking the Thimphu valley was built in the 13th century by the illustrious Lam Phajo Duaom Zhimpo.
 The temple is considered the spiritual home of children born in the Chang valley.